JuanPabloDiaz/freeForGeeks/README.md

 - [Free Resources](https://github.com/chasedooley/mostly-free-resources-for-almost-everyone) is a list of free resources for almost everyone. ⭐ [330 stars](https://github.com/chasedooley/mostly-free-resources-for-almost-everyone)
 - [Dev Resources](https://devresourc.es) is a collection of resources for developers. ⭐ [874 stars](https://github.com/marcelscruz/dev-resources)
 - [TOOOLS.design](https://toools.design) is a growing archive of 1,500+ design resources, frequently updated for the community.

+## Podcasts

+### Web Development Podcasts

+- [Syntax](https://syntax.fm) is a podcast about web development.
+- [ShopTalk Show](https://shoptalkshow.com) is a podcast about front-end web design, development, and UX.
+- [Virtual Coffee](https://virtualcoffee.io) Virtual Coffee is an intimate community for developers at all stages of the journey.
+It is a place to ask questions, share knowledge, and build friendships. ⭐ [GitHub](https://github.com/Virtual-Coffee)
+- [The Junior Jobs Podcast](https://podcasters.spotify.com/pod/show/junior-jobs/episodes/59--The-Problem-With-Changing-Careers-and-How-To-Overcome-It--Junior-Jobs-e2lnm9f) is a weekly podcast about how junior developers can get their first job in tech, with Erik Andersen.
+- [The Changelog](https://changelog.com) is a podcast about open source and the people who make it.

+### Cybersecurity Podcasts

+- [Darknet Diaries](https://darknetdiaries.com) is a podcast about true stories from the dark side of the internet.
+- [Click Here](https://clickhereshow.com) is a podcast about web design and development.
+- [Security Now](https://twit.tv/shows/security-now) is a podcast about cybersecurity.

 # Career Development